Listen to the interview:

 “Our own Americana music … French-Canadian … African roots music and rhythms, it’s certainly a part of old-timey music, bluegrass music, even country music traditions,” Ivers explained.

-I spoke with Ivers a few weeks before she was slated to play the 2016 Four Corners Folk Festival in Pagosa Springs, Colo.
-She’s played the festival before, and recalls a particular appearance several years ago:
+I spoke with Ivers a few weeks before she to play the 2016 Four Corners Folk Festival in Pagosa Springs, Colo.
+A veteran of the event, she recalled a particular appearance several years ago:

 “It’s the singing along of the same songs,” she added, “feeling good, taking us out of everyday life and going to somewhere special.”